Lynn Davidson-Stroh, M.D.

-Dr. Davidson-Stroh is an adjunct professor of Sociology and Social Work.
+Dr. Davidson-Stroh is an adjunct professor of Sociology.
 She teaches the workshop on Pharmacology and High Risk Medical Issues required for the Certification in Addictions Counseling program.

 Dr. Davidson-Stroh is currently the Medical Director of the HaysMed Center Senior Focused Care Unit with and runs an afternoon clinic at HaysMed Psychiatric Associates.
 Previously Dr. Davidson-Stroh was in private practice as a psychiatrist at Hays Psychiatry with support from the National Health Service Loan Repayment Program.
 She has worked part-time for KVC Wheatland Hospital.
 Prior to this she did locum tenens work in Nebraska, Missouri, and Kansas at various hospitals and worked at High Plains Mental Health Center as a psychiatrist responsible mostly for psychotropic medication management.
 She also performs diagnostic assessments and individual psychodynamic psychotherapy for her patients.